nipafx/demo-jigsaw-advent-calendar/README.md

 ```

 Compiling and packaging is very similar to the previous section.
-It is in fact even easier because _surprises_ contains no main class:
+It is in fact even easier because _surprise_ contains no main class:

 ```bash
 # compile